Double Closing On a Deal?

 • Transaction 2: You (now Seller B) immediately sell the same property to the end buyer (Buyer C) at a higher price.

-Double closing is popular in wholesale real estate because it allows you to keep your fee hidden from both the seller and the buyer.
+The key is that both deals happen within a very short time, sometimes on the same day.
+The difference between your buy price and sell price becomes your profit.
+Double closing is popular in wholesale real estate because it allows you to keep your fee hidden from the seller and the buyer.
 It also provides more legal clarity in markets where assignment contracts are restricted.

 When Should You Use a Double Close?